lsimons/caseum/docs/guides/stages.md

 ### Iterating during stage 1

 After you have whiteboarded initial versions of all the views, stop designing and implement some parts of the system.
-During implementation you will learn a lot more which will inform your next iteration of the architecture.
+During implementation, you will learn a lot more which will inform your next iteration of the architecture.
 After you have implemented some software, make sure to test it, ideally by getting an initial production system in the hands of end users.
 When you do this you will learn a lot more.

 After your first iteration, evaluate whether your implementation is very different from your architecture.
 If the designs mostly match your results, and you all sort-of know the next steps to take to implement the next iteration, you may not need to do more design yet.